EnviDat/datacite-websnap/README.md

 <details>
   <summary>Click to unfold</summary>

-_To run the test suite the repository must be cloned rather than installed as a package._
+_To run the test suite the GitLab project must be cloned rather than installed as a package._

 ### Package